John Denham (poet): Second marriage to Margaret Brooke

-In 1665, at Westminster Abbey, Denham made a second marriage to Margaret Brooke (1642–1667), daughter of Sir William Brooke and his second wife Penelope Hill, and half-sister of the leading statesman Edward Russell, 1st Earl of Orford.
-The marriage was to prove an unhappy one.
-Margaret, a beautiful young woman almost thirty years Denham's junior, conducted a very public liaison with the future King James II.
-To her husband's mortification, she insisted on being acknowledged openly as a royal mistress, saying that unlike her predecessor Goditha Price (daughter of Sir Herbert Price, the Master of the Household) she would not "go up and down the back stairs, but would be owned publicly".

-Margaret died suddenly in January 1666/67 after a short illness.
-This gave rise to a rumour, promoted by Samuel Pepys among others, that Denham had murdered her by giving her a poisoned cup of chocolate.
-However, the autopsy found no trace of poison, and she had been seriously ill during the previous year.
-Other possible poisoners, including James, his wife Anne Hyde and his sister-in-law, Lady Rochester, were similarly suggested by the rumours.
-The construction site at Burlington House was sold in an unfinished state in 1667 to Richard Boyle, 1st Earl of Burlington, immediately after Margaret Denham's death.
+Denham in 1665 made an unhappy second marriage to Margaret Brooke, a beautiful young woman almost thirty years his junior, who conducted a very public affair with the future King James II.
+To her husband's mortification, she insisted on being acknowledged publicly as a Royal mistress, saying that she would not, unlike her predecessor Goditha Price (daughter of Sir Herbert Price, the Master of the Household), "go up and down the back stairs, but would be owned publicly".
+When she died in January 1667 after a short illness, Denham was rumoured, by Samuel Pepys among others, to have murdered her by giving her a poisoned cup of chocolate, although the autopsy found no trace of poison, and she had been seriously ill the previous year.
+In any case, rumour named several other possible poisoners, including James, his wife Anne Hyde and his sister-in-law, Lady Rochester.